 As apple wine is insanely popular in the region, it shouldn’t come as a surprise to you that you can buy a hot, spiced version at the Christmas Market Frankfurt.

 Remember to bring back your mug or glass after you’ve finished your drink, as you will get some money back.
-Also, check out our other advice for visiting German Christmas Markets.
+If you want to know more, check out our advice for visiting German Christmas Markets.

 Bethmännchen and Brenten